Samfox2/homebridge-domotiga/README.md

 * "valueHumidity": Domotiga device value no. of humidity (optional for "TempHygroMeter")
 * "valueContact":  Domotiga device value no. of the contact (required for "Contact")
 * "valueSwitch":   Domotiga device value no. of the switch (required for "Switch")

+Not yet supported by actual homekit apps:
-* "valueBattery":  Domotiga device value no. of battery (not yet supported by actual homekit apps)
+* "valueBattery":  Domotiga device value no. of battery
-* "lowbattery":    Min. battery level which activates "low battery warning" (not yet supported by actual homekit apps)
+* "lowbattery":    Min. battery level which activates "low battery warning"